 • Students will meet individuals in a variety of positions on the international stage and learn how they work together to employ different journalistic modes including investigative, long form, social media and breaking news.

-• Speakers and lecturers will vary with the instructors and terms.
-Previous speakers include: Ann Barnard (former Beirut Bureau Chief, The New York Times), Robert Nickelsberg (International Photojournalist, former TIME magazine contract photographer), John Daniszewski (Standards Editor and Past International Editor, Associated Press), Alexis Okeowo (Author & Contributor, The New Yorker) and Michael Slackman (International Editor, The New York Times).
+• Previous guest speakers include: Ann Barnard (former Beirut Bureau Chief, The New York Times), Robert Nickelsberg (International Photojournalist, former TIME magazine contract photographer), John Daniszewski (Standards Editor and Past International Editor, Associated Press), Alexis Okeowo (Author & Contributor, The New Yorker) and Michael Slackman (International Editor, The New York Times).

 Please note: All information is subject to change at the discretion of The School of The New York Times.